falkr/ttm4115/pages/deliveries-t1.md

 **Hints:**

 * Formulate the vision in complete sentences, not bullet points.
-* The vision should be ca. ¼th of a page.
+* The vision should be ca. a quarter of a page.

 ### 3. Objectives